 12. Q: Do the classes go on more field trips?

 A: Definitely!
-Parents assist with planning field trips and volunteer to drive students to and from the destination, so APPLE classes can take more field trips.
+Parents assist with planning field trips and volunteer to drive students in grades four through eight to and from the destination, so APPLE classes can take more field trips.
 Fundraising activities also contribute funds to each classroom to subsidize the cost of these trips.

 13. Q: How do they get to the field trips?

-A: Parents volunteer to drive students to and from the field trip destination and in most cases help supervise the students during the activity.
+A: Parents may volunteer to drive students in grades four through eight to and from the field trip destination and in most cases help supervise the students during the activity.
 Parents who are available on the day of the field trip offer their assistance and then are assigned a driving list.
-In order to volunteer as a parent driver on field trips, the TVDSB insurance must be filled out and signed off by the principal.
-The vehicle used to transport APPLE students must be listed on the insurance form and the driver must have 1 million dollar liability on their vehicle.
-All parents in APPLE who participate in the classroom or on field trips must complete a police records check.
+In order to volunteer as a parent driver on field trips, the TVDSB insurance must be filled out and signed off by the Principal.
+The vehicle used to transport APPLE students must be listed on the insurance form and the driver must have 1 million dollars liability on their vehicle.
+All parents in APPLE who participate in the classroom or on field trips must submit a police records check to the school Principal.

 16. Q: What happens at a General Meeting?

-A: General Meetings are an opportunity for the Parent’s Association to come together and discuss issues that affect the APPLE experience.
-Members of the Executive will provide an update and answer any questions from the Parent’s Association.
-The school administration will provide clarification on issues pertaining to the APPLE Program as they relate to the policies and procedures of the Thames Valley District School Board and any other issues that are the responsibility of the School Administration.
-The School Council Chair will update the Parent’s Association on issues pertaining to the global school community.
+A: General Meetings are an opportunity for the Parents’ Association to come together and discuss issues that affect the APPLE experience.
+Members of the Executive will provide an update and answer any questions from the Parents’ Association.
+The school administration will provide clarification on matters pertaining to the APPLE Program as they relate to the policies and procedures of the Thames Valley District School Board and any other matters that are the responsibility of the School Administration.
+The School Council Chair will update the Parents’ Association on matters pertaining to the global school community.
 Upcoming events and items related to our Vision, Mission statement and Beliefs may be reviewed and discussed.
-The General Meeting is an appropriate forum to discuss questions and concerns from the Parent’s Association.
+The General Meeting is an appropriate forum to discuss questions and concerns from the Parents’ Association.

 17. Q: Can I bring my children to the meetings?